wazo-platform/wazo-doc/source/administration/voicemail.rst

 .. warning::

-   Such an incoming call should be avoided if a voicemail in the given context has no password.
+   For security reasons, such an incoming call should be avoided if a voicemail in the given context has no password.

 Advanced configuration